 Issues We Work On

 Sales and consumption of bottled water have skyrocketed in recent years.
-From 1988 to 2002, the sales of bottled water globally have more than quadrupled to over 131 million cubic meters annually.
+From 1988 to 2002, the sales of bottled water globally more than quadrupled to over 131 million cubic meters annually.
 Bottled water sales worldwide are continuing to increase annually far faster than almost any other category of commercial beverage.
-More than 50% of Americans drink bottled water occasionally or as their major source of drinking water – an astounding fact given the high quality and low cost of U.S. tap water.
+As of 2013, more than 50% of Americans drank bottled water occasionally or as their major source of drinking water – an astounding fact given the high quality and low cost of U.S. tap water.

 Why the great growth in bottled water sales?
 Bottled water typically costs a thousand times more per liter than high-quality municipal tap water.
 Are consumers willing to pay this price because they believe that bottled water is safer than tap water?
 Do they have a real taste preference for bottled water?
 Or is the convenience of the portable plastic bottle the major factor?
 Are they taken in by the images portrayed in commercials and on the bottles?